We Care for Your Heart

 A large number of procedures can be performed on the heart by catheterization.
 This most commonly involves the insertion of a sheath into the femoral artery and cannulating the heart under X-ray visualization (most commonly fluoroscopy).
 The radial artery may also be used for cannulation; this approach offers several advantages, including the accessibility of the artery in most patients, the easy control of bleeding even in anti-coagulated patients, the enhancement of comfort because patients are capable of sitting up and walking immediately following the procedure.

 - Percutaneous valve replacement/TAVR

-The main advantages of using interventional cardiology or radiology approach are the avoidance of the scars and pain and long post-operative recovery.
-Additionally, interventional cardiology procedure of primary angioplasty is now the gold standard of care for an acute myocardial infarction (heart attack).
+The main advantages of using interventional cardiology or radiology approach are the avoidance of scars and pain and long post-operative recovery.
+Additionally, interventional cardiology procedure of primary angioplasty is now the gold standard of care for a heart attack.
 It involves the extraction of clots from occluded coronary arteries and deployment of stents and balloons through a small hole made in a major artery.

 Cardiothoracic and Vascular Surgery

 Cardiothoracic Specialist (Heart –Cardiac and Chest –Thoracic) surgically treat conditions of the heart, lungs and chest.
 Our surgeons collaborate closely with a multidisciplinary team of surgeons and doctors in several areas to provide integrated care for patients.

 Cardiovascular and Thoracic Surgical Services: